Yassine-Rejeb/SecOps_OpenStack/README.md

 ## Set up
 After cloning the repo
+1. Rename the repo just cloned to "SecOps", and it must be located just in the home directory of the current user.

-1. Run setup/getCentOSCloud.sh to Download the OS image
+2. Run setup/getCentOSCloud.sh to Download the OS image

-2. Change the IP @ in the file setup/openrc with the IP of an interface that has access to internet.
+3. Change the IP @ in the file setup/openrc with the IP of an interface that has access to internet.
 The line is: export OS_AUTH_URL=http://{{IP@}}/identity

-3. Run prepare_infra.sh, accept everything at first run.
+4. Run prepare_infra.sh, accept everything at first run.

 PS:
 *  This WILL take a LONG time, and you are needed in the first 10-15 minutes to fill some needed variables (like the password for openstack admin user and other passwords and things, ADVICE: Document everything you type) after those 15 minutes you can go have a coffee.